CSRG-Group/dcs-notes.github.io/CSRGContributing/introduction.md

 - If you are directly sourcing content that is not your own, **please add the correct citations**.
 For images or text taken verbatim from a source, please include a link to the site it is taken from, and exercise common sense for other cases
 - Please do not re-host any university owned content, including but not limited to past papers and lecture notes

+A guide on proper attribution can be found [here](https://wiki.creativecommons.org/wiki/best_practices_for_attribution)
 # Technical

 ## downloading